scpwiki/wikijump/ftml/README.md

 producing the fallback render.
 This provides the both of best worlds: errors to assist with wikitext debugging, but also not hard-failing rendering in case of any error.

+### Naming
+"Foundation Text Markup Language" (ftml) is named for the file extension representing in-universe SCP Foundation formatting as mentioned in [Kate McTiriss's Proposal](http://www.scpwiki.com/kate-mctiriss-s-proposal).
+While the expanded form of the initialism is never explicitly stated, it is clearly implied given the name similarity to HTML.

 ### Usage
 There are three exported functions, which correspond to each of the main steps in the wikitext process.